ScottGoerzen/Seng360Assign3/README.md

 Both security options are enabled by default, but are selectable and set by the initiation sequence in the menu feature.

-Authorization is checked at login on both Server and Client side by means of comparing the hash of the input password to the hash saved in a access controlled directory.
+Authorization is checked at login on both Server and Client side by means of comparing the hash of the input password to the hash saved in an access controlled directory.

-When the client and the server connect to each other, they send a authenication message via public/private keys in asymmetric cryptograpy and when the client contacts the server, a session key esstablished by symmetric cryptography with AES is returned.
+When the client and the server connect to each other, they send a authenication message via public/private keys in asymmetric cryptograpy and when the client contacts the server, a session key established for symmetric cryptography with AES is returned.

-All later encryption is done by AES encryption and the session key established at the first step.
+All later encryption is done by AES encryption with the session key established at the first step.

 Hashing is done via the MD5 hashing scheme.